Join an OFA Farmer Circle

 Meet the Facilitators

-I am Ina , a natural mother, a steward, a student, a homesteader, a herbalist, a great many of things that all bring me back to the connection to the earth , the connection to preservation and the connection to the revolution that is fellowship.
-My purpose for this work is reconnection.
-I understand that there is a disconnection, especially within my own community to healthy food .
-I understand that a lack of knowledge and resources plaques people just like me and causes a gap in lifestyle choices and my personal mission is to bridge those gaps within my community.
+Ina Maka is a natural mother, a steward, a student, a homesteader, an herbalist, a great many of things that bring her back to connection with the earth, preservation, and the revolution that is fellowship.
+Ina’s purpose and approach to this work is reconnection.
+She understands that there is a disconnection, especially within her own community to healthy food.
+Ina understands that a lack of knowledge and resources plaques people just like me and causes a gap in lifestyle choices.
+Her personal mission is to bridge those gaps within her community.

-Please feel free to contact Ina with any questions at ina@organicfarmersassociation.org
+Please feel free to contact Ina with any questions at ina[@]organicfarmersassociation.org

 For over 40 years, Harriet has been an organic educator (UW Madison, MOSES) and an organic inspector, visiting thousands of organic operations.
 She was the chair of the National Organic Standards Board in 2019.
 Organic inspectors, farmers, ranchers, bankers, USDA personnel, crop insurance agents, retail stores, veterinarians, extension agents and more have benefited from her deep knowledge of organic methods and regulations through written materials, webinars and in-person workshops.
 Harriet worked at the cooperative that became Organic Valley for their first 8 years, as the marketing coordinator and a management team member.
 She and her husband have managed a certified organic farm since 1989, growing bedding plants, vegetables, herbs and small grains as well as small scale commercial operation selling eggs and honey.